microsoft/PowerPlatformConnectors/README.md

 ### Files to Include

-Please submit the following files: An Open API 2.0 swagger definition, an API properties file, and a README.md.
+Please submit the following files: An OpenAPI 2.0 swagger definition, an API properties file, and a README.md.

 ### API Definition (Swagger) File